junghyun5/ExchangeDiary/docs/testing.md

 ## Known Limitations

-This project is still a prototype, so some limitations remain:
+The current version still has the following limitations:

-- there is no real backend
+- no real backend
-- there is no real authentication
+- no real authentication
-- there is no persistent database
+- no persistent database
+- no actual syncing between users
+- login and add-friend are UI prototypes only
 - data is stored only during runtime
-- login and add-friend are prototype UI screens only

-Because of this, testing was focused mainly on frontend behavior and interaction flow.
+Because of this, testing focused mainly on frontend behavior and interaction flow rather than full system integration.